Ozzyboshi/WorldMap/README.md

 Worldmap is a java library jar file for creating a sun/night world map at a specific time.
 Inside the jar file you'll find 2 packages:
 - com.ozzyboshi.worldmap.androidgraphics : meant to be used in android projects
-- com.ozzyboshi.worldmap.aawt : meant to be used in awt projects
+- com.ozzyboshi.worldmap.awt : meant to be used in awt projects

 This project is based on [This tutorial](http://www.edesign.nl/2009/05/14/math-behind-a-world-sunlight-map/).
 The php code in this tutorial was translated by me into java style classes, thank you edesign.nl.